On-Site Ecology & Management Plans

 - Provide practical, site-specific and proportionate assistance on how their clients can achieve compliance with environmental legislation.

-- Avoid unexpected costs, delays to project timetables, or adverse publicity that may have future negative commercial implications; and ultimately risk of enforcement action and/or potential prosecution.
+- Avoid unexpected costs, delays to project timetables, or adverse publicity that may have future negative implications

-- Manage ecological operatives engaged in ecological mitigation activities – such as undertaking ecological watching briefs and translocation of protected species.
+- Manage ecological operatives engaged in ecological mitigation activities, e.g. translocation of protected species.